 Supply and material bottlenecks as a result of Corona and the Ukraine war are hampering economic activity.
 Consumer prices (CPI) rose by an average of 3.1 percent last year compared with 2020.
 A higher inflation rate was last recorded in 1993 (+ 4.5 percent).
 Consumer prices are forecast to be even significantly higher in 2022.
 The main reason for this development is high energy prices, but producer prices also rose due to higher prices for intermediate goods.

 Burden moratorium for economic recovery

 In principle, economic growth can come about in two ways: First, through higher utilization of existing production capacities, and second, through the creation of new production capacities.
 In addition to investments in machinery and equipment, investments in education and technological progress determine the level of economic growth.

-In the crisis triggered by the pandemic, it is important on the one hand to stabilise the markets by providing financial support and loans, as the Federal Government has ensured to an historic degree.
-Thus, the protective umbrella, with its size of 1.2 trillion euros, made an important contribution to securing liquidity and at the same time sent a signal of reassurance to the outside world.
-For the June 2020 economic stimulus package, the German government has pledged the large sum of 130 billion euros to revive the economy.
-However, to achieve this goal, it is also imperative to improve incentives for investment and increase the scope for entrepreneurial action.
-It is urgently necessary to implement a comprehensive moratorium on burdens for the economy in and after the crisis.
+In the crisis triggered by the pandemic and the Ukraine war, it is important on the one hand to stabilize the markets by providing financial support and loans, as the German government has done to a historic degree.
+But to support the economy, it is also essential to improve incentives for investment and increase the scope for entrepreneurial action.
+There is an urgent need to implement a comprehensive moratorium on burdens for the economy in and after the crisis.